 Most frequent questions and answers

-Home health care is an essential part of healthcare today, touching the lives of nearly every individual.
-Home Health Care includes a broad range of professional healthcare and support services provided in the home.
-As hospital stays decrease, increasing numbers of patients need highly-skilled services when they return home.
-Home health is necessary when a person needs ongoing care that cannot easily or effectively be provided solely by family and friends.
-Home health services include assisting those persons who are recovering, disabled, chronically or terminally ill and are in need of medical, nursing, social, or therapeutic treatment and/or assistance with the essential activities of daily living.
+Home health care is an essential part of healthcare.
+Home health care includes a broad range of professional healthcare and support services provided in the home.
+Home health is necessary when a person needs ongoing care from a trained professional.
+Home health services include assisting those who are recovering, disabled, chronically ill, and in need of medical, nursing, social, or therapeutic treatment and/or assistance with the essential activities of daily living.

 People of all ages with acute and chronic healthcare needs can receive home health services.
-Home health is for persons who require healthcare from a professional or who need supportive assistance in the home environment.
-The payer(s) for these services typically determines what type of care is covered and who qualifies.
-In most cases medical orders from a physician are required for care.
-It is best to call our office and ask for assistance, if you are still unsure if you are eligible.
+Home health is for those who require healthcare from a professional or who need supportive assistance in the home environment.
+For questions about eligibility, contact Southland Home Health at (602) 773-7300.

 Home health services provided by Southland Home Health are usually available 24-hours a day, seven days a week, 365 days a year depending on the needs of the patient.